X-Xer0/Strivers-A2Z-DSA/Binary Trees/Easy/Leetcode 145/question.md

 # [145.
 Binary Tree Postorder Traversal](https://leetcode.com/problems/binary-tree-postorder-traversal/description/)

-Given the root of a binary tree, return the postorder traversal of its nodes' values.
+Given the root of a binary tree, return the postorder traversal of its node's values.

 ---